Fedalto/ideas/README.md

 Developers need designers to give websites viable designs.
 This community brings developers with complete website backends and matches them with designers to give the backend a design.

- * Developer: "I written the business logic, the backend API and a rudimentary frontend but I need a real design for a website."
+ * Developer: "I have written the business logic, the backend API and a rudimentary frontend but I need a real design for a website."

 ## 4. [Living Documents](id:living-documents)